mighty-gerbils/gerbil/README.md

 The documentation is a work in progress, but there are some resources that should get you started:
-- The [Introduction to Gerbil](doc/guide.md), which is an introductory guide for seasoned Schemers.
+- The [Introduction to Gerbil](doc/guide.md), an introductory guide for seasoned Schemers.
 - The [Gerbil wiki](https://github.com/vyzo/gerbil/wiki/Gerbil-Scheme) at Github,
   which contains a small but growing collection of pages that can help you get started with Gerbil.